Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/mesh_display.rst

 Show Extra
 ==========

-numerical measures of the selected elements on screen:
+Numerical measures of the selected elements on screen.
 The :ref:`data-scenes-props-units` can be set in the Scene tab.

 Edge Length and Edge Angle